 The Nurse Practitioners with ten years of experience or more make an average of $125,264 per year, but the one with less than one year of experience makes up to $100,931 per year in Washington.

-10 Highest Paying Companies for Nurse Practitioners in Washington
+10 Companies with Highest Nurse Practitioner Salary in Washington

 Top 10 paying companies for Nurse Practitioners in Washington:

 |Company||Hourly Salary||Annual Salary|